metio/ilo/docs/content/community/alternatives.md

 - [buckaroo](https://github.com/LoopPerfect/buckaroo): The decentralized package manager for C++ and friends.
 - [repeatr](https://github.com/polydawn/repeatr): Repeatr is a tool for running processes repeatedly.
 Repeatr is designed to make task definition precise, environment setup portable, and results reproducible.
 - [lando](https://github.com/lando/lando): The local development and DevOps tool trusted by professional developers across the galaxy.
-- [ddev](https://github.com/drud/ddev): ddev is an open source tool that makes it simple to get local PHP development environments up and running in minutes.
+- [ddev](https://github.com/drud/ddev): DDEV is an open source tool for running local web development environments for PHP, Python and Node.js, ready in minutes.
 - [tlbx](https://gitlab.com/uppercat/tlbx): tlbx is a tool that facilitates creating and using mutable, persistent Linux container environments.
 - [mach-nix](https://github.com/DavHau/mach-nix): Mach-nix makes it easy to create and share reproducible python environments.
 - [renv](https://rstudio.github.io/renv/): The renv package helps you create reproducible environments for your R projects.